maxim-lipatnikov/analytics-portfolio/README.md

 Hi, I'm Max!
 I am a seasoned Data Analyst with a proven track record in the FinTech sector, specializing in the management and analysis of intricate banking data for a user base exceeding 30 million.
 Having recently relocated to Israel, I'm currently looking for opportunities to utilize my existing skills and develop new ones.

 My academic background includes a bachelor's degree in Business Informatics from the National Research University Higher School of Economics, which is one of the top universities in Russia.
-Studying on the "Business-Informatics" program equipped me with a well-rounded skill set in product development, management, data management, and programming.
+Studying on the "Business Informatics" program equipped me with a well-rounded skill set in product development, management, data management, and programming.

 This GitHub portfolio serves as a comprehensive showcase of my capabilities, encompassing a diverse range of skills, relevant courses, university projects, and tangible examples of my contributions to real-world projects.
 It reflects my commitment to a data-driven approach and my proficiency in utilizing tools such as SQL, Python, and Tableau.